-Uber, Lyft threaten $60 million California ballot measure
+Rideshare, delivery apps pledge $90M California ballot fight

 SACRAMENTO, Calif.
-(AP) — Uber and Lyft threatened Thursday to spend at least $60 million on a California ballot measure if they can’t reach a deal with unions and lawmakers on legislation that would change the rights of gig workers.
+(AP) — Uber, Lyft and DoorDash threatened Thursday to spend $90 million on a California ballot measure if they can’t reach a deal with unions and lawmakers on legislation that would change the rights of their drivers and other so-called gig workers.

 “We remain focused on reaching a deal, and are confident about bringing this issue to the voters if necessary,” Adrian Durbin, senior director of communications at Lyft, said in a statement.

 The companies’ team-up comes as California lawmakers debate a bill that would make it harder to classify workers as independent contractors instead of employees.
 As employees, workers are entitled to more wage protections and benefits.

-But the companies say labeling them as such would upend their business model built around driver flexibility.
+But the ridesharing and on-demand delivery companies say labeling workers as such would upend their business model built around driver flexibility.

 The California Labor Federation, which sponsored the bill, quickly vowed to fight a ballot measure.